edinstance/dissertation/product/backend/application/README.md

 ### Unit Tests

-The Unit tests can be run by using these commands:
+First you must set up the test properties for the unit tests and then they can be ran by using these commands with the enviroment variable:

 ```
-mvn clean test -pl backendService
+mvn clean test -pl backendService -DTEST_COGNITO_JWT_URL=
 ```

 ### Integration Tests